How To Start Homeschooling

 - Keep a portfolio.
 Once you begin homeschooling, you are required by Florida law to maintain a portfolio for each child.
 A portfolio may be done in any manner that you choose, but it must consist of the following:

 A log of educational activities that is made contemporaneously with the instruction, designating by title any reading materials used; and samples of any writings, worksheets, workbooks, or creative materials used or developed by the child.
-For more instruction on how to prepare a portfolio, please visit our webpage.

 - Schedule a teacher evaluation or a standardized test.
 Upon completion of the school year, your child must be evaluated by a certified teacher.
 This can be done through personal evaluation or by scheduling a standardized test.
 The certified teacher will give you a letter of completion to mail to your county school board.
 This letter is due 12 months after you submitted your Letter of Intent.
 Again, you should send this letter “Return Receipt Requested” and keep copies for your records.
 You will only hear from the school board if there is a problem.
 Never send your child’s test scores to the school board.
 This is NOT required by Florida Law and over-zealousness may lead to more stringent requirements for everybody.
 For a list of certified teachers or information about standardized testing, contact your local support group.